-Stephanie and Bruce Tharp will be joining the grad program for a workshop and lecture on their work, and their thinking on the larger field of industrial design.
+Stephanie and Bruce Tharp will be joining us for a workshop and lecture on their work, and their thinking on the larger field of industrial design.
 The Tharp's article on the four fields of design informed the creation of the pedagogy of the Grad ID program, and we are happy to welcome the Tharp's for this exciting event.

 The Thesis Exhibition is the final event that showcases the work of the thesis year students.
 It is held in the convention center downtown and features graduate work from all of the departments.
 All guests and students are welcome to join.
 We hope to see you there!